-We believe an environment of slower growth, higher rates and high inflation represents a relatively favorable backdrop for income stocks in 2023.
+We believe an environment of slower growth, higher rates and high inflation represents a relatively favourable backdrop for income stocks in 2023.
 Post Covid-19, balance sheets have been repaired and although dividends have recovered, earnings have recovered faster, so payout ratios have come down and dividend cover is pretty good.

 Taking a long-term view, it is noteworthy that during previous inflationary periods, income stocks have proved an attractive proposition for investors looking for inflation protection and defensiveness at a reasonable price, as the chart below, which looks at the performance of US income stocks, shows.

 We believe another supportive factor is the attractive valuation of income stocks.
 The chart below highlights the valuation of above-average yielding stocks relative to below-average yielding stocks.
 At the time of writing, above-average-yielding stocks trade at a substantial discount to below-average-yielding stocks on price-to-earnings (P/E) and price-to-book (P/B) bases.

 Why, after a period of much better performance from income stocks in 2022, do they remain inexpensive relative to non-income stocks?
 In our opinion, investors are keen to do what they have always done (at least in the years since the financial crisis), which is to own growth stocks.
 That is the reason why the market has not embraced income stocks and given them higher valuation multiples as a result of their improved prospects.